Forbidden Arc Editor

 Here, you can specify precisely what types of arcs should be forbidden.
 You can specify constraints for individual nodes and classes or create meta constraints that apply to groups of nodes and classes.

-This provides for an enormous number of possible configurations, of which we now illustrate a small selection of constraints.
-We use the following fully-connected network as a starting point for showing the effects of applying Forbidden Arcs.
-While a fully-connected network is rarely feasible (or useful) if you have more than a few nodes, here, it can highlight the absence of arcs due to the Forbidden Arc constraints.
+This provides many possible configurations, of which we now illustrate a small selection of constraints.
+We use the following fully connected network as a starting point for showing the effects of applying Forbidden Arcs.
+While a fully connected network is rarely feasible (or useful) if you have more than a few nodes, here it can highlight the absence of arcs due to the Forbidden Arc constraints.

 There are many ways you can define individual Forbidden Arcs or define sets of Forbidden Arcs in the Forbidden Arc Editor, for instance: